matty235/applicant-project/README.md

   * `contacts.sql` - Test data
   * `contact_test.php` - Unit tests

-There is a class in `Contact.php` that extends an abstract class called `AbstractModel`.
+There is a class in `Contact.php` that extends a parent class called `AbstractModel`.
 You will need to build this abstract class.

 To develop `AbstractModel`, you will need to:
 * Import `contacts.sql` into a MySQL database